List of G.I. Joe: A Real American Hero characters: Big Brawler

 Big Brawler is the code name of Brian K. Mulholland.
 He is the G.I.
 Joe Team's jungle mission specialist, and was first released as an action figure in 2001.
 A new version with red hair was released in 2003, in a Tiger Force five-pack exclusive to Toys R Us stores.
 His specialties are counter-intelligence and espionage, and he is a master of both psychological warfare and hand-to-hand combat.
 When it came to terrorist attacks orchestrated by the Cobra Organization, Big Brawler transferred from the Army Intelligence to the G.I.
 Joe Team.

 Big Lob

 Big Lob is a former basketball player who speaks in sports commentator jargon.
 His real name is Bradley J. Sanders, and he was born in Chicago, Illinois.

 Big Lob first appeared in G.I.
 Joe: The Movie, voiced by Brad Sanders.
-He is established as a member of the "Rawhides", a group of new Joe recruits (including Lt.
-Falcon, Chuckles, Jinx, Law & Order and Tunnel Rat) trained by Beach Head.
+He is established as a member of the "Rawhides", a group of new Joe recruits (including Falcon, Chuckles, Jinx, Law & Order and Tunnel Rat) trained by Beach Head.

 Big Lob had no action figure or comic book counterpart until 2010, when his figure became available as a G.I.
 Joe Club exclusive.
 He was listed as a reserve member of G.I.
 Joe during the America's Elite comic series, and is seen on a map as having been deployed as part of the Joes' efforts to battle Cobra Commander's forces worldwide during the "World War III" storyline.
+His primary military specialty is Infantry / Grenadier, and his secondary military specialty is Public Affairs Specialist.